This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A head computed tomography or CT scan of the head gives an image that can show a blockage or bleeding.
 An MRI or ultrasound may also be used to get an image of the brain.

 What causes a perinatal stroke is mainly unknown.
-For most infants, the cause isn’t determined, but there are some risk factors researchers have identified.
-One of these is congenital heart disease, which seems to play a role in more than 20 percent of cases of perinatal stroke.
+For most infants, the cause isn’t determined, but researchers have identified some risk factors.
+One of these is congenital heart disease.

 For a hemorrhagic stroke, surgery to remove the pooling blood and relieve pressure on the brain is often necessary.
 An infant having a stroke may also be given oxygen and fluids for hydration and blood thinners to prevent or break up blood clots that may be causing an ischemic stroke.

 An emerging treatment for stroke in infants is therapeutic hypothermia.
-This involves cooling the infant’s head for a period of up to 72 hours.
-Some studies have shown it to reduce fatality rates and resulting brain damage and neurological impairments.
+This involves cooling the infant’s head for up to 72 hours.
+Some studies have shown it to reduce fatality rates and resulting brain damage and neurological impairments.[4]

 Treatment for perinatal stroke also includes therapies and treatment strategies for complications after a stroke.
-These include physical and occupational therapy, behavioral therapies, educational interventions, the use of assistive devices, medication for seizures, speech therapy, and treatment for vision or hearing impairments.[3]
+These include physical and occupational therapy, behavioral therapies, educational interventions, assistive devices, medication for seizures, speech therapy, and treatment for vision or hearing impairments.

-About 60 percent of children experiencing a perinatal stroke will end up with some type of neurological or developmental challenge that is permanent.
+About 60 percent of children experiencing a perinatal stroke will end up with some neurological deficit, often permanent.[5]

 Since strokes trigger a loss of blood flow to parts of the brain, this can cause brain damage and neurological impairment that leads to muscle, movement, and sensory challenges characteristic of CP.